Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Introduction

 To address these challenges and bridge this domain gap for few-shot action synthesis, we propose KineMIC (Kinetic Mining In Context, Fig.~\ref{fig:kinetic_mining_in_context}).
 Our method employs teacher-student architecture, wherein a frozen teacher, pre-trained on a source T2M dataset, guides the fine-tuning of a student model on the limited target HAR domain.
 Our method starts by establishing a semantic correspondence between the sparse target action labels and the rich source textual descriptions through CLIP~\cite{radford2021learningtransferablevisualmodels} text encoder.
 Secondly, relevant motion sub-sequences, extracted from the vast source dataset, are used to turn the general-purpose student into a specialized generator.
-The main contributions of this work are as follows: \begin{itemize} \item To the best of the authors' knowledge, we are the first to tackle the challenge of adapting a T2M model into an A2M generator for HAR applications, moreover, addressing this within a few-shot setting. \item We introduce KineMIC, a teacher-student framework, which ultimately adapts a general T2M diffusion prior~\cite{tevet2022humanmotiondiffusionmodel} to a specific HAR domain with minimal data, proving its effectiveness at improving HAR accuracy. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item To the best of the authors' knowledge, we are the first to tackle the challenge of adapting a T2M model into an A2M generator for HAR applications, moreover, addressing this within a few-shot setting. \item We introduce KineMIC, a teacher-student framework that specializes a general T2M diffusion prior~\cite{tevet2022humanmotiondiffusionmodel} for domain-specific HAR, yielding significant improvements in recognition accuracy with minimal data. \end{itemize}